ultraio/docs-blockchain/docs/products/nft-api/errors.md

 # Errors

-This section aims to inform our users how errors are handled.
+This section is dedicated to providing our users with comprehensive insights into our error handling mechanisms.

 ## GraphQL errors

-These are errors related to the server-side execution of a GraphQL operation.
-They include:
+GraphQL errors encompass issues arising from server-side execution of GraphQL operations, including:

--   Syntax errors (e.g., a query was malformed)
+-   Syntax Errors: These occur when a query is not correctly formed.
--   Validation errors (e.g., a query included a schema field that doesn't exist)
+-   Validation Errors: These happen when a query references a schema field that does not exist.
--   Resolver errors (e.g., an error occurred while attempting to populate a query field)
+-   Resolver Errors: These are encountered when an error occurs as the server attempts to fetch data for a query field.

-If a syntax error or validation error occurs, your server doesn't execute the operation at all because it's invalid.
-If resolver errors occur, your server can still return partial data.
+In cases of syntax or validation errors, the server will not execute the operation because it is deemed invalid.
+However, if resolver errors are encountered, the server may still return partial data alongside the errors.

-Here an error sample returned after a validation failure :
+Below is an example of an error message returned following a validation error:

 ```json
 {